CompCogNeuro/sims/ch8/priming/README.md

 # Weight-Based Priming

+**IMPORTANT** after this point, try to remember not to press `Init`, which will initialize the weights.
+If you do, you can just press `Open Trained Wts` to open a set of pretrained weights.

 Having trained the network with the appropriate *semantic* background knowledge, we are now ready to assess its performance on the priming task.

 We will first see if we can prime the `B` outputs by a single training trial on each of them, using the same slow learning rate that is used in all of our cortical simulations -- e.g., the `objrec` model which learned to recognize objects from visual inputs.